crossplane/crossplane/design/design-doc-composition-functions-extra-resources.md

 Originally, references were only resolved once, which is equivalent to the current default, `IfNotPresent`, and resolution was `Required` only.
-Other options were added [later][resolve-resolution-policy] to allow more flexibility, see [this discussion][resolve-resolution-policy-discussion] for more details.
+Other options were added [later][resolve-resolution-policies] to allow more flexibility, see [this discussion][resolve-resolution-policy-discussion] for more details.

 Both for EnvironmentConfigs and MR-level references, the resolve policy